-After analyzing the 70 most populous cities, we came up with this list as the 10 best places in Mississippi:
+After analyzing 61 places in Mississippi, we came up with this list of the best places:

 - Madison (Photos)

 - Long Beach (Photos)

 Follow along as we provide more insight into how we reached our overall best places to live in Mississippi.

 Before we even started to collect data, we had to answer a tough question: Is it fair to pit Jackson with a population of 172,039 against places with a population of 18?

 We firmly decided no, that just isn’t fair.

 So to create our ranking, we broke places to live into three tiers:

 - Cities — Populations over 5,300